(Editor's note: This post will be updated periodically to reflect the latest work schedules)

 Starting in July through 2023, we’re going to have a series of construction and maintenance activities that will help us prepare for the transformative changes ahead.

 But these Future Ready activities mean that passengers will need to prepare for intermittent periods of less frequent service and replacement bus service when available.

-We will post updates and rider alerts that include specific dates and durations for those projects as details are finalized.
+We will post updates and rider alerts that include specific dates and durations for upcoming projects as details are finalized.

 |Time period||Travel Impact|

 Friday, Nov.
 11 to Sunday, Nov.
 13